CORAS discusses what FedRAMPs provisional authority to operate means for federal and department of defense agencies.

 - Are you maximizing your investment of time and money when it comes to attending or exhibiting at events?

 Conference Best Practices & Value Solutions:

-- Reduce preparation time by days and even weeks: Use preconfigured check list of items that can be reused and modified for each event.
-Ideally, such a check list is provided by the event organizers because they know key logistical activities, deadlines, and even best practices should be made repeatable and shareable among attendees and vendors.
+- Reduce preparation time by days and even weeks: Use a preconfigured checklist of items that can be reused and modified for each event.
+Ideally, such a checklist is provided by the event organizers because they know key logistical activities, deadlines, and even best practices should be made repeatable and shareable among attendees and vendors.
 Harvard Business Review’s Meetings Cost Calculator indicates that saving 8 hours of work for 5 employees @ an annual salary of 70K translates to $2,000/day.

 - Set your game plan: Tailor the schedule for each team member - who will attend which tracks presentations, breakout sessions, vendor booths, etc. - prior to the event.

 - Capture brainstorm items: Start jotting down ideas and notes on your mobile device, notebook, or tablet.
 Organize and “bust out” those brainstorms into actionable deliverables for your team and organization.

 - Assign tasks and avoid dropping the ball: Assign conference-related work with deadlines that are visible, easy for your team to access, and establish a course of action for before, during, and after the event.

 - Provide visibility and progress: Show cross-functional teams and leadership the actions being taken after the event that will propel individuals, teams, and the entire organization forward.

 Make sure the next event, conference, or tradeshow you attend doesn’t become the casualty of “business as usual.”
 Take the spark of knowledge and ideas, and deliver the ROI you and your organization deserve.